samueldowens/turboauth/README.md

 ##Usage

 Step 1.
 Create New Rails app (go into that apps folder)<br>
 Step 2.
-Install turboauth and run it with 'turboauth' in command line.<br>
+Install turboauth and run it with 'turboauth' in the command line.<br>
 Step 3.
 Remove Turbolinks.<br>
 Step 4.
 Get Facebook info from https://developers.facebook.com/apps and paste it in config/facebook.yml (be sure to enable website with Facebook login and set the URL appropriately)<br>
 Step 5.
-Start your rails server.<br>
+Start your rails server.<br>g

 ##Details
 This is meant to be run on a fresh rails application.
 It will encounter errors if you have already added a user model or a number of other actions.